LucasPickering/slumber/docs/src/api/configuration/index.md

 ## Location & Creation

 Configuration is stored in the Slumber root directory, under the file `config.yml`.
-To find the root directory, you can run:
+To find the config file, you can run:

 ```sh
 slumber show paths